 The ESG Reporting Imperative

-My analysis of the current landscape reveals an increasingly complex ecosystem.
-This includes a proliferation of standards and frameworks, alongside an emerging array of technology solutions designed to manage this new dimension of corporate data.
-For finance and sustainability professionals, navigating this complexity while building robust, auditable processes and systems is the core challenge.
+Insights from numerous system deployments indicate an increasingly complex ecosystem.
+This includes many standards and frameworks, plus emerging tech solutions for this new corporate data dimension.
+For finance and sustainability professionals, navigating this complexity while building robust, auditable processes is the core challenge.
+Isn’t that always the way with emerging standards?

 The Labyrinth of Standards and Frameworks